 We also visit the Dujiangyan Panda Valley, a panda research and breeding base and center for conservation education.
 Here, pandas, including our favorite “red cat-bears,” are gradually habituated and returned to the wild.
 Watch them in transitional “dens” as they learn to live on their own in natural surroundings.

 Ready to celebrate these ruddy residents of the Himalayas?
-We hope you’re inspired to not only get to know more about red pandas and the challenges they are facing, but to also consider traveling with us to their home, where you can’t help but grin at their little bamboo-eating, bushy-tailed bodies.
+We hope you’re inspired to know more about red pandas and the challenges they face, and maybe even travel with us to their home, where you can’t help but grin at their little bamboo-eating, bushy-tailed bodies.
 Happy International Red Panda Day!